 Weaning off of them five years prior was difficult, I had a lot of horrible side effects that I didn’t want to go through again when inevitably I would hopefully get off them again someday.
 However, despite all of that, I knew that this internal rage wasn’t going away without medication.

 I got a referral from my therapist to see a psychiatrist.
-After meeting with her we decided I would start on Zoloft/Sertraline which had worked well for me in the past.
+After meeting with her we decided I would start on Zoloft/Sertraline, an antidepressant medication which had worked well for me in the past.
 We’d start low and ramp it up as needed.
 Within a month or so I was feeling so much less full of rage.
 It was amazing, I couldn’t believe it.
+The best thing is my uncontrollable rage was finally gone!!

-I have to mention here, I have my bachelor’s degree in psychology and my master’s and education specialist degrees in school psychology.
-The world of psychotropic medications, such as antidepressants, isn’t something that is new to me.
+I have to mention here, I have my bachelor’s degree in psychology and my masters and education specialist degrees in school psychology.
+The world of psychotropic medications, such as antidepressant medications, aren’t something that is new to me.
 In addition to all of my training, I also had been on antidepressants for years and they had worked very well for me.
-There is surely no shame in being on antidepressants.
+There is surely no shame in being on antidepressants, I was just resistant at first especially since I had such bad side effects getting off of them prior to having children.

 I did well a year after stopping weekly therapy.
 I know that if at any time I want to reach out, I could easily make an appointment and jump back in seeing the therapist I saw for a year.
-Every 6 months I have an appointment with my psychiatrist to manage my medication.
+Every 6 months I have an appointment with my psychiatrist to manage my medication when I stay on the same dosage and things are going well.
+We increase the frequency of appointments to a month or 3 months if we change the dosage.
 I am so unbelievably grateful that I finally sought help not only for myself but for my family.
 The internal rage that was burning so hot within me is gone and self-injury rarely happens anymore.
 I’m still on Sertraline and I still monitor my symptoms and pull out my notes from therapy whenever I feel myself needing to pull out some coping strategies I’m rusty on.

 Hobbies

 I also found that having time to myself and hobbies helped pull me out of depression and helped me feel more like myself.
-Below are some blog posts about some of the hobbies I’ve taken up recently that have helped.
+Below are some blog posts about some of the hobbies I’ve taken up recently that have helped, in addition to this blog which has given me a huge sense of purpose being able to share my story and help others.

 To All of You